divyadhimaan/system-design-playground/design-problems/news-feed-system/main.md

   - **Fast read performance**: since news feed is pre-computed, users can retrieve their feed quickly.
   - **Reduced latency**: users experience minimal delay when accessing their news feed.
 - Cons:
-  - **High write amplification**: when a user with many friends makes a post, the system needs to update multiple caches, leading to increased write operations. -> hotkey problem.
+  - **High write amplification**: when a user with many friends makes a post, the system needs to update multiple caches, leading to increased write operations. -> _hotkey problem_.
   - **Storage overhead**: storing pre-computed news feeds for all users can consume significant storage space.
 Also, irrelevant for inactive users.
+> Hotkey: A key that gets disproportionately high traffic(writes/reads) compared to other keys in the system.
+> For example, a celebrity user with millions of followers posting frequently can create a hotkey situation, overwhelming the system with write operations to update all followers' feeds.

 #### Fanout on Read
 - news feed is computed during read operation.